riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Global Tint

-You can set the default tint colour globally for your view controllers for each storyboard.
+You can set the default tint colour globally for your view controllers within each storyboard.
 This saves you from having to do what we just did, which is manually set the tint colour of each scene — _although you cannot set a global background colour_.

 To set a global tint colour for a storyboard, click on the **File Inspector** in the utility area — _it's two icons to the left of the attributes inspector_.
 You can change the global tint now the same was as you did for any individual view controller in the **Global Tint** field.